-Nevis LLC Advantages
+Nevis LLC Advantages & Video Explanation

 As an asset planning instrument, few options can rival the protection that an offshore Limited Liability Company (LLC) provides.
 And in this increasingly crowded arena, few offshore locations can equal the advantages of a Nevis LLC.
 The jurisdiction recently amended and strengthened asset protection legislation.
 So, Nevis LLC founders enjoy the satisfaction of knowing their assets are secure and shielded from spurious claims.
 At the same time, they have the freedom of growing the business that they wisely registered as a Nevis LLC.